 A building permit is required for all new structures and for the demolition, relocation, alteration or replacement of an existing structure.
 This includes renovations, mobile and mini homes, fences, garages, swimming pools, garden sheds, decks or any other structural additions/changes to your property.

 For more information please contactPlan 360 (Southeast Regional Service Commission), 1234 Main Street, 2nd Floor, Unit 200, Moncton, NB E1C 1H7.
 T: 506-382-5386 F: 506-382-3651

 What causes potholes?

-Streets tend to show their age in various ways; the most common sign is a pothole.
+Streets tend to show their age in various ways, the most common sign being a pothole.
 Typical causes are pavement cracking combined with heavy traffic.
-Cracks allow water to get under the asphalt, and when the water freezes during winter, it expands to four times its volume creating pressure on the surface. in spring, when the ices and snow melt, the water seeps out, leaving a hollow hole under the street surface.
+Cracks allow water to get under the asphalt, and when the water freezes during winter, it expands to four times its volume creating pressure on the surface.
+In springtime, when the ices and snow melt, the water seeps out, leaving a hollow hole under the street surface.
 When vehicles go over these sections, asphalt crumbles, and potholes are born.

 How are potholes repaired?

 Because asphalt plants don’t open until the end of April, and potholes start forming with the return of milder weather, we apply cold patch asphalt, which fills the potholes until they can be fixed permanently.
 Once asphalt plants are open, contractors are scheduled to fix potholes more permanently.